craftcms/docs/docs/3.x/config/config-settings.md

 The URI that users without access to the control panel should be redirected to after activating their account.

-See localizedValue for a list of supported value types.
+See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v3/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.